-- 8.2.5.1 The hole in a member for a loose bolt or externally threaded part of another member shall be completely surrounded by the member and small enough that the nut or bolt head cannot pass through. - 8.2.5.2 Holes in members shall not be threaded.
+- 8.2.5.1 The hole in a member for a loose bolt or externally threaded part of another member shall be completely surrounded by the member.
+Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through. - 8.2.5.2 Holes for loose bolts or externally threaded parts of members shall not be threaded.
 Exception: A nut that is welded to a member and conforms to the specifications of sub-section 8.2.4 is not a violation.